In addition to making this extensible OPF structure available to end users,

 If one of the sloped portions of the capability constraints is binding for generator ,

-the corresponding shadow price is decomposed into the corresponding and
+the corresponding shadow price is decomposed into the corresponding

-or components and added to the respective column (
+components and added to the respective column (

 The difference between the bus voltage angle at the